How to Apply

 You can find useful information and resources that will help you to pass the TOC here.

 The Test of Competence process is based on ensuring that you know and understand The Code.
-By demonstrating your understanding of the requirements in those documents, we can be sure that you will be able to practice safely in the UK.
+By demonstrating your understanding of the requirements in those documents, we can be sure that you will be able to practise safely in the UK.

 You may also find our Guide to Applicants useful.